Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series100/ex102_MP_Snapshot/ReadMe.txt

-ex102_MP_Snapshot is an example of an OMM Consumer application written to the EMA library and demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data either from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from the Advanced Distribution Server.
+ex102_MP_Snapshot is an example of an OMM Consumer application written to the EMA library and demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data either from Data Feed Direct (LDFD), directly from an OMM Provider application, or from the Advanced Distribution Server.